Fall Weekend Workshop

 Accommodations

 Located in Stanwood on 185 acres of forest, wetlands and waterfront, Camp Killoqua provides a unique outdoor experience in a beautiful natural setting.
 The camp Lodge is rustic, while offering large comfortable dormitory-style cabins and mini-lodges.
-Each building sleeps 9-20 people with access to indoor lavatories and private showers.
+Each building sleeps 9-20 people (some in upper and lower bunk beds) with access to indoor lavatories and private showers.
 Participants will have single beds, mattresses, and storage for personal belongings.
 You are required to provide your own sleeping bag, pillow, and towels.
-All cabins have plug-ins for cell phones.
-Please notify us in advance if you need to plug in a CPAP machine or other.
+Most cabins have plug-ins, but please notify us in advance if you need to plug in a CPAP machine or other.
+There are also 15-tent platform spaces available (first come), with restrooms nearby.

 Registration